 ☐ Finalize your college list.

 Determine your top criteria and schedule any final college visits.
-Make sure you’re asking lots of good questions at every school you visit.
-Typically we recommend applying to at least two public universities, two private schools, two state colleges, and one community college.
-This guarantees you’ll have affordable options and can provide competition for financial aid.
+Ask lots of good questions at every school you visit.
+Typically we recommend applying to at least two in-state public universities, two private schools, two in-state state colleges, and one community college: a formula that should guarantee you’ll have affordable options and can provide competition for financial aid.

 ☐ Research financial aid and complete the FAFSA on or soon after October 1.